Society for Maintenance and Reliability Professionals

 The course is 3 days of instruction and individual study.

-The CMRP exam is proctored on the morning of day 4.
 All candidates must register for the exam through SMRP.
 The exam fee is paid directly to SMRP and is not included in the course fee.
 The CMRP will be awarded by SMRP upon successful completion of the CMRP exam.

 Who Should Attend